Throughout his childhood, Walter lived near waterways and forested areas, and found solace in spending time

 'Pieces of Nature'

-In 1995 Walter was offered the opportunity to record Pieces of Nature on the Imperial Boesendorfer on stage in the acousticlly acclaimed.
-Frank Lloyd Wright designed, Branscomb Auditorium on the campus of
+In 1995 Walter was offered the opportunity to record Pieces of Nature on the Imperial Boesendorfer on stage in the acousticlly acclaimed, Frank Lloyd Wright designed, Branscomb Auditorium on the campus of

 Florida Southern College, Lakeland, FL.
-This opportunity was afforded Walter through the graciousness of Prof. Robert MacDonald, who had listened, reviewed and critiqued the Pieces collection.
+This opportunity was afforded Walter through the graciousness of the late Prof. Robert MacDonald, who had listened, reviewed and critiqued the Pieces collection.
 Recording engineer, Ron Powell, of Vista Audio Productions, and Walter spent early morning hours with equipment, a warming no A/C auditorium, the engineer's expertise, Walter's talents, and the mighty Imperial pianoforte.
 Walter was preparing to honor

-Robert MacDonald's statement that
+Mr. MacDonald's statement that

 "...the pure sounds of the single-strung Boesendorfer would be perfect for Walter's intricate blend of